Mobiletainment/protractor-jasmine2-html-reporter/README.md

 [![npm version](https://badge.fury.io/js/protractor-jasmine2-html-reporter.svg)](http://badge.fury.io/js/protractor-jasmine2-html-reporter)

 HTML reporter for Jasmine2 and Protractor that will include screenshots of each test if you want.
-This fork addresses a bug in the summary, where the total number of failed specs was incorrect when running a consolidated report with deeply nested suites.
+This fork addresses a bug in the summary where the total number of failed specs was incorrect when running a consolidated report with deeply nested suites.
 * Total Specs Executed: x
 * Total Specs Failed: y